LibraryCarpentry/librarycarpentry.github.io/pages/about.md

 ---

-The Carpentries project comprises <a href="https://software-carpentry.org/">Software Carpentry</a> and <a href="http://www.datacarpentry.org/">Data Carpentry</a>, communities of Instructors, Trainers, Lesson Maintainers, helpers and supporters who share a mission to teach foundational computational and data science skills to researchers.
+The Carpentries project comprises <a href="https://software-carpentry.org/">Software Carpentry</a> and <a href="http://www.datacarpentry.org/">Data Carpentry</a>, communities of Instructors, Trainers, Maintainers, helpers and supporters who share a mission to teach foundational computational and data science skills to researchers.
 The Carpentries subscribe to a shared <a href="http://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
 In January, 2018, Data and Software Carpentry merged their projects to form <strong>The Carpentries</strong>.